whobbes/blog/content/posts/design_everyday_things.md

 +++
-title = "The Design of Everyday Things" date = 2019-08-04T12:37:02+01:00 draft = true
+title = "The Design of Everyday Things" date = 2019-08-04T12:37:02+01:00 draft = false
 tags = ["Review", "Book", "Design"]
 +++

 {{< figure src="/images/book_design_everyday_things.jpg"  class="sml" width="50">}}

-**This book by Dan Norman is part of the classics of design and its first edition was in 1988, with a updated version in 2004?**
+This book by Donald A. Norman is part of the classics of design with a first edition in 1988 and a updated version in 2013.

 Many strong concepts such as affordances and signifiers are defined here and the point of view is very much oriented towards function over form,  which can be a debatable stance.
 The emphasis of the book is that simple interactions are difficult to create and one way to to so is to embrace user-centered design.

-The book then finishes by an reflex ion on the inclusion of emotions in the process; Dan explored it further in a [TED talk](google.com).
+The book closes on an discussion of the inclusion of emotions in the process; Dan explored it further in a [TED talk](google.com).
 Every day objects will change slowly and happiness feeling while using the item is important.
-If one is happy then brain goes on creative mode, if one is anxious and concentrated brain only focus on current task, exploration vs. exploitation, ideation vs. execution.
+If one is happy then brain goes towards creative mode, if one is anxious and concentrated brain only focus on current task, exploration vs. exploitation, ideation vs. execution.

 <kbd>88%</kbd>